yukiisbored/dot/README.md

 shoes of a "normal user" and suffer the same fate as them.

-They may not have the technical capabilites to setup window managers and scour endless documentation just to configure small stuff like compositors and friends.
+They may not have the technical capabilites to setup window managers nor the time to scour endless documentation just to configure small stuff like compositors.

 After all, if we recommend people to come and join us in the world of open source software, aren't we obliged to at least eat our own